rubyonjets/jets/docs/_docs/routing/mount.md

 Many Ruby Web frameworks are Rack compatible like [Sinatra](http://sinatrarb.com/), [Grape](http://www.ruby-grape.org), [Padrino](http://padrinorb.com/), [Hanami](https://hanamirb.org), and [more](https://www.phusionpassenger.com/library/deploy/config_ru.html).
 The mount ability allows you to run them on serverless with minimal effort.

 Note: The Rack apps do not have reside in the `app/racks` folder.
-They only need to be in a folder is autoloaded.
+They only need to be in a folder that is autoloaded.

+## Examples

+For an example project demonstrating the use of mount, check out [tongueroo/jets-routes-mount](https://github.com/tongueroo/jets-routes-mount).

 ## Gemfile Dependencies

-When you mount a Rack app, you must also remember to add the Rack app's dependencies to your Gemfile.
+When you mount a Rack app, you must also remember to add the its dependencies to your Gemfile.
 For example, if you are mounting a Sinatra app, then add the sinatra gem to `Gemfile`:

 ```ruby
 gem "sintara"